nil0j/M12-video-service/README.md

 ## Dependencies
-Postgres, Go, Rust and ffmpeg.
+Postgres, Go, Rust (for the frontend) and ffmpeg.
 All the libraries they depend on are in the go.mod and Cargo.toml files.

 ## Endpoints